scripting/wpIdentity/docs/storage.md

 #### How to

 1. Provide an object named <i>database</i> in config.json.
-There's an example in config.json in this repo.
+There's an example in <a href="https://github.com/scripting/wpIdentity/blob/main/config.json">config.json</a> in this repo.

 2. In your MySQL database, create a table called wpstorage with this command.